awesome-pro/neon-website/content/docs/guides/drizzle-migrations.md

 [Drizzle](https://orm.drizzle.team/) is a TypeScript-first ORM that connects to all major databases and works across most Javascript runtimes.
 It provides a simple way to define database schemas and queries in an SQL-like dialect and tools to generate and run migrations.

-This guide shows how to use `Drizzle` with the `Neon` Postgres database in a Typescript project.
+This guide shows how to use `Drizzle` with the `Neon` LangChaindatabase in a Typescript project.
 We'll create a simple Node.js application with `Hono.js` and demonstrate the full workflow of setting up and working with your database using `Drizzle`.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.

 ## Setting up your Neon database